 The JCC Standing Financial Instructions (SFIs),

-A defining the respective roles of the seven LHB Accountable Officers; and
+A Memorandum of Agreement defining the respective roles of the seven LHB Accountable Officers; and

-A between the LHBs and the host LHB in relation to the provision of administrative and any other services to be provided to the JCC.
+A Hosting Agreement between the JCC and the Host Body in relation to the provision of administrative and any other services to be provided to the JCC.

+Up to date Copies of these agreements can be found here.

 1.3 As set out within the JCC SOs, the JCC must operate within a set of values and standards of behaviour that meets the requirements of the NHS Wales Values and Standards of Behaviour Framework.
-This will be set within the context of the Host Body’s Values and Standards of Behaviour Framework (Standards of Behaviour Policy (nhs.wales)).
+This will be set within the context of the Host Body’s Values and Standards of Behaviour Framework (Standards of Good Governance and Probity (in Public Service Roles) Policy) (It should be noted that all references to Independent Members and Board Members and Board Level Directors in this policy are interpreted as references to JCC Lay Members and Senior Leadership Team Directors).

 1.4 The Welsh Government's Citizen-Centred Governance Principles apply to all public bodies in Wales.
 These principles integrate all aspects of governance and embody the values and standards of behaviour expected at all levels of public services in Wales.
 “Public service values and associated behaviours are and must be at the heart of the NHS in Wales”

-1.4 The JCC is strongly committed to being value-driven, rooted in the Nolan principles and high standards of public life and behaviour, including openness, customer service standards, diversity and engaged leadership.
+1.5 The JCC is strongly committed to being value-driven, rooted in the Nolan principles (See 1.6 below) and high standards of public life and behaviour, including openness, customer service standards, diversity and engaged leadership.

-1.5 The JCC and its members are expected to practice high standards of corporate and personal conduct, based on the recognition that the needs of patients must come first.
+1.6 The JCC and its members are expected to practice high standards of corporate and personal conduct, based on the recognition that the needs of patients must come first.
 The “Seven Principles of Public Life”, or the “Nolan Principles” form the basis of the Standards of Behaviour requirements of the JCC.
 These are: